Dans van de farao

 Dans van de Farao is the nineteenth studio album by the Belgian-Dutch girl group K3, released on 13 November 2020.
 The title is the same of their movie K3 Dans van de Farao and largely serves as the soundtrack for it.
 It is the last album with member Klaasje Meijer.

 The album was sold with a bonus DVD of the "K3 Roller Disco Club", consisting of episodes of the spin-off of their fiction series K3 Roller Disco.

-The single Dans van de Farao became part of Just Dance 2021.
+The single Dans van de Farao became part of Just Dance 2021, becoming their second song on the videogame.